 London, England, late 1940s to date.
 Charles Stadden specialized in military miniatures targeted to the collector as display specimens.

 The early figures produced by Charles Stadden have, over the past 20 years, been improved upon and superseded by a host of artists and engravers who are devoting their talents to the production of masterpieces in a small scale.
-The last few years have seen the growth of a number of model-soldier companies which after reaching a peak in production and artistic achievement have then faded from the scene, being overtaken by new firms and newer makers whose ability to produce even more attractive figures is evident from their constantly increasing sales.
+The last few years have seen the growth of a number of miniature soldier companies which after reaching a peak in production and artistic achievement have then faded from the scene, mostly being overtaken by new firms and newer makers whose ability to produce even more detailed figures is evident from their constantly increasing sales.

 |Chas Super Rare Sherlock Holmes And Dr||May 2019||£ 300,00|

 |Chas C Studio Painted Boxed Private||Apr 2019||£ 155,00|

 Take a look at all sold Stadden items on eBay for a value indication.
 If you're not sure what you have, you can post your question below.

 Do you want to dive into the fascinating world of collectibles, and want to learn about value and identification?
 Discover more with these price guides on Amazon.